 Prescription Drug Plan Terms and What They Mean

 If your income is above a certain limit, you will pay an income-related monthly adjustment amount in addition to your plan premium.
-For example, individuals with income greater than $85,000 and married couples with income greater than $170,000 must pay a higher Medicare Part B (medical insurance) and Medicare prescription drug coverage premium amount.
+For example, for 2017 and 2018 tax returns, individuals with income greater than $85,000 and married couples with income greater than $170,000 must pay a higher Medicare Part B (medical insurance) and Medicare prescription drug coverage premium amount.
 This additional amount is called the income-related monthly adjustment amount.
 Less than 5% of people with Medicare are affected, so most people will not pay a higher premium.

 Initial Coverage Limit:

 The maximum limit of coverage under the Initial Coverage stage.
 This amount is $3,750 (in 2018) and $3,820 (in 2019).

 This is the stage after you have met your deductible and before your total drug expenses have reached $3,750 (in 2018) and $3,820 (in 2019), including amounts you’ve paid and what our plan has paid on your behalf.

 Your Medicare Part D IEP is a 7-month period that begins 3 months before the month you turn 65.
 It continues through the month you turn 65 and ends 3 months after the month you turn 65.
 For example, if your birthday falls on July 2, your 7-month IEP spans the 7-month period from April through October.